DishengLL/disheng-s-work/readme.md

    [**implement**](https://github.com/DishengLL/disheng-s-work/blob/public/liu_disheng_working/Disheng_code/word2vec.ipynb)

-(Furthermore, in practice, [negative sampling](http://mccormickml.com/2017/01/11/word2vec-tutorial-part-2-negative-sampling/) is a necessary technique to train word2vec embedding in a large corpus.)
+(Furthermore, in practice, [negative sampling](http://mccormickml.com/2017/01/11/word2vec-tutorial-part-2-negative-sampling/) is a necessary technique to train word2vec embedding in a large corpus, which is not be included in my implementation.
+The authors of word2vec published this method in their following [paper](http://arxiv.org/pdf/1310.4546.pdf))